Best Price Promise

 Durham to Newcastle train times

-The journey from Durham to Newcastle on the fastest train in 12m, usually 14m.
-Each day, 68 trains leave from Durham, starting at 00:07 and ending at 23:09.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Durham to Newcastle, take the fastest train in 12m, typically 14m.
+Daily, 68 trains depart from Durham, with the first at 00:15 and the last at 23:10.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 Fri